benfertig/timestamper/extra_files/build_instructions/Run_and_build_from_source_windows.md

 ```
 A new tab should open in your internet browser.<br />

-You should complete the following steps within the *Auto PY to EXE* browser tab that has appeared.
+You should complete the following steps within the *Auto PY to EXE* browser tab that has just appeared.
 The following steps are labeled with their corresponding section in the *Auto PY to EXE* browser tab.

 ### *Auto PY to EXE* configuration
 #### Script location